 - George S. Mickelson Trail (109 miles): This rails-to-trails project starts in the northern Black Hills and ends at the southern tip.
 Built along the historic Burlington Northern Railroad line, hikers will find gentle slopes, low grades and over 100 converted railroad bridges.
 There are several outfitters and trailheads located along the route.
 In Custer, the Mickelson Trailhead is located in Harbach Park across the Chamber of Commerce building.

 - Lovers Leap Trail (3 mile loop): This hike is not for the faint of heart.
 The trail starts with a large incline through the forest and follows along a steep ridgeline.
-Hikers who make this strenuous climb are rewarded with views of Harney Peak, Cathedral Spires and Mount Coolidge.
+Hikers who make this strenuous climb are rewarded with views of Black Elk Peak, Cathedral Spires and Mount Coolidge.

 - South Dakota Centennial Trail (111 miles): Officially open in 1989 to mark the 100th anniversary of statehood, this scenic trail spans the length of the Black Hills from Bear Butte State Park in the north to Wind Cave National Park in the south.
 This trail is used by hikers, bikers and horseback riders.
 Three trailheads are located near Custer and in Custer State Park.